Do You Know This Word /so-lu-tion/ [s.ah0.l.uw1.sh.ah0.n]

 - During sublimation, solids are transformed directly to vapor without passing through a liquid stage.

-Can you define this word? /sul-fur diox-ide/ [no ipa available]
+Do You Know This Word /sul-fur diox-ide/ [no ipa available]

 sulfur dioxide star_border